U.S. Route 11 in Virginia: Route description

 US 11 and US 19 head east as a two-lane divided boulevard through a residential area.
 The street becomes undivided shortly before the U.S. Highways reach the northern end of SR 113 (Moore Street), which heads south toward Virginia Intermont College and downtown Bristol.
 US 11 and US 19 continue northeast on Lee Highway, which, here and in much of Virginia is a three-lane road with center turn lane.
 The highway meets I-81 and US 58 at a diamond interchange with a rakish angle.
 US 11 and US 19 pass under Norfolk Southern Railway's Pulaski District and cross Beaver Creek before leaving the city of Bristol.
 The two highways continue northeast through Washington County, where they pass Virginia Highlands Airport before entering the town of Abingdon.
 At the west end of town, US 11 and US 19 intersect SR 140 (Jonesboro Road), a connector between the U.S. Highways and I-81 that also serves Virginia Highlands Community College.
 The U.S. highways continue east as Main Street, which passes under the Norfolk Southern Railway line before US 19 turns north onto Porterfield Highway.
 US 11 becomes four lanes and then two at its intersection with US 58 Alternate (US 58 Alt.; Russell Street), which leads to the William King Museum of Art, in downtown Abingdon.
 The alternate route runs along Main Street for a short distance before turning south with SR 75 (Cummings Street) to rejoin US 58 at I-81.
 US 11 passes Barter Theatre.
 At the east end of town, US 11 crosses over the rail line and meets I-81 at a partial cloverleaf interchange.
 US 11 has a short concurrency with US 58 east of the interchange before US 58 splits to the east as Jeb Stuart Highway.

 US 11 meets the southern end of SR 80 (Glenbrook Avenue) south of the communities of Meadowview and Emory; the latter village is the home of Emory and Henry College.
 The U.S. Highway intersects SR 91 (Maple Street) south of Glade Spring before the highway closely parallels I-81.
 US 11 has an interchange with I-81 where the highway crosses to the north side of the Interstate shortly before entering Smyth County.

 History

 What is now US 11 was added to the state highway system in 1918 as portions of SR 10 (Bristol to Roanoke) and SR 3 (Roanoke to West Virginia).
 SR 3 became SR 33 in 1923, and US 11 was applied to its present alignment in 1926.
-SR 10 and SR 33 vere dropped in 1933.
+SR 10 and SR 33 were dropped in 1933.